Murder of Linda Pagano: Identification and ongoing investigation

 Once the case had been added to NamUs, a potential match was quickly identified.
-The theory was first raised by an internet sleuth on a subreddit for unsolved mysteries.
+The theory was first raised by an Internet sleuth on a subreddit for unsolved mysteries.
 Akron police reached out to police in Cuyahoga County regarding the possibility of the unidentified body being Linda Pagano.
 Dental records were exchanged as a preliminary comparison, and exhumation of the body for DNA analysis was soon discussed between Strongsville law enforcement, city officials, and medical examiners.
 After several months of discussion, the exhumation was performed in October 2017.
 Due to the many unmarked graves in the potter's field where the victim was buried, it took multiple attempts to exhume the correct body.
 Exhumation was assisted by the University of Akron, who used magnetic surveying to map the unmarked graves.
 Once the correct body had been exhumed, bone samples were taken from the victim, and DNA mouth swabs were taken from Cheryl and Michael Pagano.
 In late 2017, the samples were sent to University of North Texas for Mitochondrial DNA testing.
 On June 29, 2018, the unidentified body was conclusively identified as Linda Pagano, 44 years after her disappearance.

 Following Linda's identification, Michael Pagano met Scates in person to express his gratitude.
 Linda's remains were returned to her family to be given a proper burial.
 In January 2019, a memorial service was held for Linda.
 The parts of Linda's skeleton that had been recovered were cremated and interred next to her late mother in Holy Cross Cemetery.

 Continued investigation into the murder

 The investigation into Pagano's murder is still considered an active case.
 Following Pagano's identification, the focus of the investigation was shifted to finding Pagano's killer.
 Because Pagano's remains were found on Metroparks land, the investigation is in the purview of the Cleveland Metroparks police.
 Michael Pagano has reported that updates from police regarding the investigation have been scarce since the identification conference.
 As of 2022, law enforcement has named two persons of interest in the case; Linda's stepfather, Byron Claflin, and Linda's boyfriend, Steve Wilson.
 Claflin, a key witness and potential suspect, died in 1990.
 No suspects have ever been officially identified, but several loved ones of Pagano believe that Claflin is somehow involved in her death.
 Because Pagano's disappearance is now classed as a homicide, family members and potential witnesses will be re-interviewed by law enforcement.
-Police are particularly interested in locating Steve Wilson.
-Wilson is not considered a suspect, but he is considered a key witness, being one of the last people to see Pagano alive.
+Police are particularly interested in locating Steve Wilson, who is not considered a suspect, but is considered a key witness, being one of the last people to see Pagano alive.